RajuVarghese/coursera-ds3-project/README.md

 coursera-ds3-project
 ====================

-Project of the Coursera DataScience 3 course (Getting and Cleaning Data)
+This is the README file for Raju varghese's project submission for the Coursera DataScience 3 course (Getting and Cleaning Data).